Smouldering MS its my long-term condition

 They slowly get worse

-These problems just slowly creep up on me and are not as serious as incontinence, mobility issues or restless legs.
+These problems just slowly creep up on me but I do need to be both vigilant and aware of the issues caused by MS. They are not as serious as incontinence, mobility issues or restless legs.
 I’m sure someone could have easily forewarned me of these problems before they became both serious and potentially awkward.
 Maybe physiotherapy or exercises would have slowed their impact.
 These hidden disabilities are bloody inconvenient and make my life embarrassing and difficult.
 Its all part and parcel of living with smouldering MS and its not a laugh a minute.

 Associated articles